Saxo Markets Guide – Read our In-Depth Saxo Markets Review

 Can I try Saxo Markets before I buy?

 Yes, you can most certainly try Saxo Markets before you buy.
-Saxo Markets offers demo accounts for the convenience of new traders.
-You may use this feature to build your faith in the machine and yourself and your trading strategies.
+Saxo Markets provides demo accounts for the ease of new traders.
+You can use this feature to build your faith in the system and yourself and your trading strategies.

-If you sign up for a demonstration account on Saxo Markets, you will set out with a decent amount of virtual money.
-It is to establish a feeling of safety and confidence in you until you choose to spend your own money.
+If you register for a demo account on Saxo Markets, you will set out using a decent amount of virtual money.
+It's to establish a feeling of safety and confidence in you until you decide to invest your own money.

-With this digital Saxo Marketsdemo account, you can experiment at all, to whatever period you desire.
-You might also open positions, test different trading strategies, and much more.
+With this digital Saxo Marketsdemo account, you can experiment at all, to whatever length you wish.
+You might also open positions, test different trading strategies, and more.

-Saxo Markets specifies on its official website that you can trade real time stocks in a demo account.
+Saxo Markets specifies on its official site that you are able to exchange real time stocks in a demo account.

 Is Saxo Markets safe?

-You can drop all your worries since we believe that Saxo Markets is completely safe to use.
-It's in compliance with the rules of Financial Conduct Authority (FCA).
+It is possible to drop all your worries because we believe that Saxo Markets is perfectly safe to use.
+It's in compliance with all the rules of Financial Conduct Authority (FCA).

-Nevertheless, Saxo Markets does not provide assured stop-loss protection.
+Nevertheless, Saxo Markets doesn't provide assured stop-loss protection.

 Why does Saxo Markets ask for my passport?